bienzworld/employee-api/README.md

     ```

 #### My experience in Java
-- My experience in Java lies mostly lies mostly in full-stack development.
+- My experience in Java lies mostly in full-stack development.
 But I enjoy working more at the backend.
-- Most of my projects in regards to Java are creating internal and external API.
+- Most of my projects in regards to Java are creating internal and external API, new feature and frontend.
 - I have about 9+ years of work experience in web and software development.